codewithgaji/Numera/README.md

 # Word to Digits Converter([Numera](https://numera-egrx.onrender.com/))

 ## Overview
 This project was inspired by a challenge from a friend (@oladayotech) to convert word numbers into digits using Python.
 It pushed me to explore number formatting for large values such as millions, billions, and trillions for better readability.
 Additionally, I learned how using multiplication logic simplifies the process compared to creating a dictionary for every possible number up to a trillion.
-Today, 4th of April 2025 I made a new release with a decent website for users to try out numera.
+Today, 4th of April 2025 I made a new release with a decent website for users to try out numer

 ## What This Code Does
 The Word to Digits Converter is a Python program that: